komali2/blog/content/posts/why-taiwan/index.md

 That's merely a backup plan by the way.
 There's plenty of "normal" jobs here as well.
 Taiwan is a burgeoning tech hub, and as I write this I'm watching hordes of tech workers come in here and boost the science and technology scene.
-When I last lived here, I knew foreigners doing everything from marketing, to running a kitchen, engineering, military contracting, hell I even knew a guy that made a living selling greek yogurt that he made in his apartment.
+When I last lived here, I knew foreigners doing jobs like marketing, running a kitchen, engineering, military contracting, or making and selling greek yogurt out of their apartment.
 Because the cost of living is so low, it's pretty easy to find your way here.

 Concerned about Mandarin?
 That's a fair fear, especially for English speakers that have never picked up another language.
-Now, I don't recommend this, but you can live a whole life in Taiwan without ever learning the most basic of Mandarin.
+I don't recommend this, but you can live a whole life in Taiwan without ever learning the most basic of Mandarin.
 I knew a couple of guys like that when I last lived here.
 I only say this to demonstrate why you shouldn't worry.
 The idea is, these guys were able to work, eat, find friends and partners, without speaking any Mandarin, because Taiwan is highly internationalized and very welcoming.
 That being said, these guys also were very much looked down upon.
 As a white dude